The Dyslexic Indian Bipolar

 - Over the years, I have taken numerous speaking and presenting workshops as well as Cognitive Behaviour Therapy (CBT) sessions.

-- I learn to drive on a manual car but when I drive my father’s automatic car, I just cannot remember how to start it so have written instructions even though I have driven it many times.
-I sometimes get my left and right mixed up.
+- I learn to drive in a manual car but when I drive my father’s automatic car, I just cannot remember how to start it so have written instructions even though I have driven it many times.
+I sometimes get my left and right mixed up when driving with guidance.

 - I always take a notebook to meetings.
 Richard Branson is dyslexic too and habitually takes a notebook for that reason — the notes are so useful later on to trigger what was said, otherwise some of that data is lost forever.